ardanlabs/gotraining/reading/design_guidelines.md

 In Go, the underlying machine is the real machine rather than a single abstract machine.
 The model of computation is that of the computer.
 Here is the key, Go gives you direct access to the machine while still providing abstraction mechanisms to allow higher-level ideas to be expressed.

+_"A well-designed language has a one-one correlation between source code and object code.
+It's obvious to the programmer what code will be generated from their source.
+This provides its own satisfaction, is efficient, and reduces the need for documentation." - Chuck Moore (inventor of Forth)_

 [Example of classic readability issues](http://codepad.org/Xw7eUSSA)

 **3) Simplicity**